Konstanza/Inventory-system/README.md

 # Inventory-system
-Project for Systems development class.
+Project for Systems development course.

 Inventory system for a fast food restaurant.